New legal duty promised over sewage as Lords forces issue

 He said the government already had plans in place to require water companies to act on sewage, but added: "We've listened to the debate in Parliament [and] we will write what was already government policy into [law] to give people the reassurance they seek."

+The crossbench peer who put forward the Lords amendment, the Duke of Wellington, said he met Mr Eustice earlier on Tuesday ahead of a debate in Parliament on the Environment Bill.

+Speaking in the Lords, he said was "grateful for the gesture", but he had yet to form an opinion on the language of the government's proposal, so would be pushing ahead with his own plan to end the "revolting practice".

-The House of Lords is currently debating the Environment Bill and it is not yet clear if the move from government will be enough to stop them bringing back their own amendment.
+The House of Lords is still debating the Environment Bill and a vote on the duke's amendment is expected shortly.

 The environmental issue has come to a head days before the start of the COP26 climate summit, being hosted by the UK in Glasgow.